7PH/7PH/README.md

 Hi there!

-I would you to take a look at some cool projects I've made:
+I would love that you take a look at some cool projects I've made:
 - [A discord/plugdj-like discussion platform written in typescript with live cursor visualization](https://github.com/skychatorg/skychat)
 - [A demo of the animation shown above on my website](https://benjamin-raymond.pro)